 Chicken poblano soup with corn, potatoes, black beans, and a lightly creamy broth packs a ton of balanced flavor into an easy meal.
-This recipe makes a pretty big batch.
-The soup will keep well in the fridge for up to a week, and the flavors only improve with a little rest, so it makes an equally good family dinner, casual dinner party centerpiece, or meal prep option for a busy week.
+It makes an equally good family dinner, casual dinner party centerpiece, or meal prep option for a busy week.

-> As with many soups and stews, the flavors only get better over the course of a few days, so it’s make-ahead friendly (just see the detailed instructions about lime juice and cilantro below in the recipe card).
+As with many soups and stews, the flavors only get better over the course of a few days, so it’s make-ahead friendly (just see the detailed instructions about lime juice and cilantro below in the recipe card).
 This means you could make it for a casual dinner party, or meal prep it for a week of lunches.

 Also?
 It’s just so darn good.